chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 ### Reply Size Estimation for Minor Version 0

-The NFS version 4.0 protocol itself does not impose any bound on the size of NFS calls or replies.
+The NFS version 4.0 protocol itself does not impose any bound on the size of NFS Calls or Replies.

-Some of the data items enumerated in {{nfsv4-reply-size}}
-(in particular, the items related to ACLs and fs_locations) make it difficult to predict the maximum size of NFS version 4.0 replies that interrogate variable-length fattr4 attributes.
+Variable-length fattr4 attributes make it particularly difficult for clients to predict the maximum size of some NFS version 4.0 Replies.
-Client implementations might rely upon internal architectural limits to constrain the reply size, but such limits are not always guaranteed to be reliable.
+Client implementations might rely upon internal architectural limits to constrain the reply size, but such limits are not always reliable.

-When an NFS version 4.0 client expects an especially sizeable fattr4 result, it can rely on message continuation or provision a Reply chunk to enable that server to return that result via explicit RDMA.
+When an NFS version 4.0 client cannot predict the size of a Reply, it can rely on message continuation to enable a Reply under any circumstances.

 ### Reply Size Estimation for Minor Version 1 and Newer